2020PB/police-brutality/reports/Ohio.md

 ### Police violently disperse crowds, before curfew and allegedly without provocation | May 31st

-Police use tear gas to disperse a crowd before curfew.
+Police use tear gas to disperse a crowd near the Hamilton County Courthouse before curfew.
 No provocation is mentioned in the news article; a first-hand account posted to facebook claims there was none.
 The account posted to Facebook claims that no order to disperse was given; local news coverage does not mention any order to disperse being given.
 Mass arrests were conducted at some point the night of the 31st.
 The account posted to Facebook claims that police surrounded and trapped protesters before curfew, and beat some protesters.

 tags: beat, less-lethal, protester, tear-gas

 id: oh-cincinnati-2

-geolocation:
+geolocation: 39.1071253,-84.5124637

 **Links**